-308 Commonwealth was designed by Samuel D. Kelley and built ca. 1889 by Thomas R. White, builder, as a twelve unit apartment house, The Imperial.
+308 Commonwealth was designed by architect Samuel D. Kelley and built ca. 1889 by Thomas R. White, builder, as a twelve unit apartment house, The Imperial, for real estate dealer and auctioneer George W. Nason.
 It was listed as 308-310 Commonwealth in the Blue Books through the 1930s.

-The property changed hands and in March of 1977 was purchased by Kevin O’Reilly, trustee of the 308 Commonwealth Avenue Trust.
-In November of 1977, he converted the property into thirteen condominium units, the 308 Commonwealth Condominium.
+On March 25, 1977, 308 Commonwealth was purchased from Edward Zuker by Kevin O’Reilly, trustee of the 308 Commonwealth Avenue Trust.
+On November 10, 1977, he converted the property into thirteen condominium units, the 308 Commonwealth Condominium.